python-discord/code-jam-4/README.md

  - Nice sound effects
  - Functioning minesweeper game
  - Customisable grid length / height

- - Oh and did I mention that its a flipping (PG Family Friendly) nightmare to play?
+##### Real Features

-Each tile takes up to 100 clicks to destroy
+- Each tile takes up to 100 clicks to destroy

-If you click too fast you get punished
+- If you click too fast you get punished

-You have to type the settings in binary
+- You have to type the settings in binary
+- The time is measured in lustrums (period of 5 years)

 And the music is lovely ;)